 If bile duct cancer patients will need to have part of their liver removed, doctors must determine whether enough liver remains to function properly before surgery takes place.
 If precise calculations indicate that the remaining liver will not be large enough, procedures to induce liver growth are needed.

 MD Anderson is a leader in using portal vein embolization (PVE).
 This procedure involves the injection of tiny plastic pellets through a needle into the blood vessel closest to the tumor.
 The pellets block the blood vessel, which tricks the other side of the liver to grow to make up for the loss.
 A surgical approach that includes a team of specialized liver anesthesiologists and nurses, dedicated radiologists and interventional radiologists is critical in achieving optimal outcomes for bile duct cancer patients.

-Our radiation oncologists are recognized as leaders in the oncology field for biliary cancers, and have pioneered the use of advanced technologies to deliver higher doses of radiation to treat these challenging diseases.
-Radiation can improve survival and provide a realistic chance of cure in patients who are not candidates for surgery.
+Radiation therapy can improve survival and provide a realistic chance of cure in patients who are not candidates for surgery.

 MD Anderson offers several radiation therapy options for patients with biliary cancers.
 These include: